morphware/daemon/docs/TellorSpotPriceOracle.md

 Oracles hosted by the Tellor protocol.
 It will initially outline the neccesity for this data for Morphware. <br>
 Then for Morphware and other entities who will use this data, we will discuess how to request this data once stored in Tellor data registry contracts (with a example).
 <br>
-Finally, for Tellor miners, we'll go through how to perform a job request for this Oracle, the response interface (with an example), how to validate the response, and how to submit the response.
+Finally, for Tellor reporters, we'll go through how to perform a job request for this Oracle, the response interface (with an example), how to validate the response, and how to submit the response.

 ## Cloud Instance Spot Price Oracle